 P.S.
 Wear a red poppy today to honor our veterans.

-Moni McCracken is married to Charles E. McCracken and also a long-time friend of Israel and advocate for the Jewish people.
-With 40 plus years of ministry experience, the McCrackens are known for authenticity in communicating biblical truth.
+Moni McCracken is married to Charles E. McCracken and is also a long-time friend of Israel and advocate for the Jewish people.
+Known for authenticity, the McCrackens communicate biblical truth relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 They staunchly support the nation of Israel and the Jewish people’s right to exist and live in peace.

 © Charles E. McCracken 2017, devotional comments only.
 Repost/Reprint with permission from the author via contact form.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
 (Emphasis added.)